Rebecca Barclay photo by Tania Anderson

 Cinnabar CD cover Rebecca Barclay

-The CD CINNABAR, Rebecca's recent album released in June 2010, gathered a nomination by the Canadian Folk Music Awards in the category of Best Traditional Singer.
-Rebecca created the album collaborating with fifteen superb guest traditional musicians, friends from other band or dance projects.
-CINNABAR is a spin-off from the Rebecca Barclay Band.
+Rebecca’s album CINNABAR, was awarded a nomination by the Canadian Folk Music Awards in the category of Best Traditional Singer!
+Rebecca created the album by drawing in to collaboration fifteen superb guest traditional musicians, all of whom are her friends from other bands and dance music projects.
+CINNABAR is a spin-off from the Rebecca Barclay Band, a celtic lightly-rock band that has played in Toronto over a two decade period.
 This CD continues Rebecca's interweaving of rhythmic roots instruments focused on traditional story telling songs.

-On another song, she structured a song first heard sung by Joan Baez, a collected Child Ballad that she had found again at Cecil Sharp House, with African style percussive vocals that add to the emotive power of the tale.
-This was inspired from a workshop series she attended with South African traditional singer Lizzie Mahache, exploring the rythmic traditional four part harmony styles.
-Lizzie's course was one of many put on by at the Worlds of Music outfit that celebrates the diversity of local musicians and nationalities living in Toronto, Rebecca's hometown.
+A collected Child Ballad that Rebecca first heard sung by Joan Baez, is structured with African style percussive vocals that add to the emotive power of the tale.
+This was inspired from attending a workshop series with South African traditional singer Lizzie Mahache.
+Exploring rythmic traditional four part harmony styles, Lizzie's course was one of many put on by at the Worlds of Music outfit that celebrates the diversity of local musicians and nationalities who now find a home in Toronto, Rebecca's hometown.

-Another song is a UK collaboration with esteemed Northumbrian fiddler Nichol Caisley and intricate Durham guitarist John Steele.
+Another song delights in collaboration with esteemed Northumbrian bagpiper and fiddler Nichol Caisley and the intricate fingerstyle Tyneside guitarist John Steele, her friends from the North East shores of England.

-The song versions on this new album to reflect a multicultural meeting ground, presented by talented traditional musicians of the sort you may find playing together on any given day, in cities like Toronto or London.
+All the song versions on this fresh new album reflect a multicultural meeting ground, presented by talented traditional musicians of the sort you may find playing together on any given day, in cities like Toronto or London.

 other albums by Barclay